steveurc/ccc/README.md

 NOTES:
 I added a github app and authentication to github in the source (not shown) to increase the calls you can make before getting rate limited.
 The solution is deployed in a load balanced environment.
+If CORS is needed I can add the API to our AWS API Gateway along with an optional API key and rate limiting.